 On the family front, Doreen has two daughters, Lisa and Kerry.
 Tragically, her son Jimmy was killed in 1987.
 Lisa is married to Rodney, but they have no children.
 Kerry is married to Paul and they have three daughters - twins Emma & Lara and Hanna.
 As any self-respecting grandmother would say 'They are just beautiful', so she is Nanna to three gorgeous girls - and loving it.
-She says that one of the best things about her retirement is greater freedom to be more actively involved as a Nanna in their lives!
+She says that to be more actively involved as a Nanna in their lives!

-crossword puzzles and coffee therapy.
+She will also have more time to walk, especially near the water.
+Doreen also likes reading, music and doing crossword puzzles and coffee therapy.
 Today she sent me a text message, saying how she was enjoying a coffee by the water at Brooklyn - reading her latest book in between sips of coffee and gazes at the sparkling water.
 She sure knows how to hurt a guy!